BradleyLi/BradleyLi/README.md

 <img width="1834" alt="Make your README" src="https://github.com/BradleyLi/BradleyLi/assets/66497679/45d569d5-ea9b-4436-bb12-86ed0233b4a9">
 <h3 align="center">I am a CPSC undergraduate at University of Calgary aspiring to become a full-stack software engineer and leverage technologies to solve real-world problems!</h3>

-- 🔭 I’m currently interning as a full-stack mobile gaming developer at Knapsack-X
+- 🔭 I’m currently interning as a full-stack developer at Alberta Energy Regulator(AER).

 - 🚀 I am also side working on this project [**Local Loyalty Plaform**](https://github.com/techstartucalgary/LocaLoyalty) at Tech Start UCalgary, a club for entrepreneurship and innovation through technology

-- 🌱 I’m currently learning **Competitive Programming and .NET Tech Stack**
+- 🌱 I’m currently learning **System Design and Machine Learning**

 - 📫 How to reach me **jizhe.li@ucalgary.ca**

-- ⚡ Fun fact **I consider myself to be the most athletic CS person**

 <h3 align="left">Connect with me:</h3>
 <p align="left">